FiveYellowMice/factorio-agricultural-tower-extended-controls/README.md

 * Reads the number of fully-grown plants within the range of this agricultural tower.
 * Use a circuit condition to enable/disable harvesting of plants while still allowing planting.

-Both functionalities are fairly optimized, performance impact should be minimal.

-The control settings of an angricultural tower provided by this mod are preserved accross copy-pasting, and in blueprints.

 ## Usage

 Connect a circuit wire to an agricultural tower, and open its GUI.

+## Technical Characteristics

+* Computations for both features are run only when necessary.
+Minimal per-tick logic.
+* Does not scan the world for every agricultural tower, so building more agricultural towers does not make it slower.
+* Circuit control settings can be configured for entity ghosts before they are built.
+* Supports copy-pasting, blueprints, undoing.
+* Handles other mods teleporting/cloning the agricultural tower.
+* Handles when multiple players are configuring the same agricultural tower.

-# TODO
+# Todo

+* Preserve settings for quick-replacements to modded towers.
 * Sweep aux entities, rebuild index on configuration changed
 * Fix control settings not saved in redo on entity marked for desconstruction
-* Remote interface: get/set control settings
+* Add remote interface: get/set control settings